Optimizing wheel loader performance -- an end-to-end approach: Problem formulation

 where $M_0$, $T_0$, and $W_0$ are some characteristic values used for normalization.
 Note that the performance vector is a function of the pile state, the location of the load receiver, and the selected action, i.e., $\bm{\mathcal{P}}_{n}(\bm{H}_n, \bm{a}_n)$.
 We pose the end-to-end optimization problem of $N$ sequential loading cycles as the problem of finding the sequence of actions $\{\bm{a}_{n}\}_{n=1}^N$ that, given the initial pile state $\bm{H}_1$ and the dump location $\bm{x}^{\text{dump}}$, satisfy

 where $\bm{w}$ is a vector of positive weights for controlling the trade-off between maximizing loaded mass and minimizing time and work.

-It is not \emph{a priori} clear what is the computational complexity of solving the posed optimization problem.
+The posed optimization problem is computationally challenging to solve.
 An action sequence $\{\bm{a}_{n}\}_{n=1}^N$ renders a sequence of pile states $\{\bm{H}_{n}\}_{n=1}^N$ and performance measurements $\{\bm{\mathcal{P}}_{n}\}_{n=1}^N$.
 These cannot be computed independently due to the strong dependency on the evolving pile state.
-The computational complexity depends ultimately on the dimensionality of the action space $\text{dim}(\bm{a}_n)$ and on the planning horizon $N$.
+The computational complexity for exhaustive search scales exponentially as $(t_{\bm{a}} D_{\bm{a}})^N$, where $D_{\bm{a}}$ is the number of action candidates that must be evaluated for each pile state and $t_{\bm{a}}$ is the computational time for doing so.